 Amazon Redshift catalogs #

-You can use a Redshift catalog to configure access to an Amazon Redshift cluster.
+Use a Redshift catalog to configure access to an Amazon Redshift data warehouse.

 Define catalog name and description #

-The name is displayed in Query editor, and when running a SHOW
+The name is displayed in the Query editor, and when running a SHOW

 catalogname.schemaname.tablename syntax.
 For example, you can run the

-following query in the demo cluster without setting any context of catalog or
+following query in the sample cluster without first setting the catalog or

 SELECT * FROM tpch.sf1.nation;

-The Description is a short, optional paragraph that provides more details about the catalog than the name alone.
-It appears in the user interface and can help other users to determine what data can be accessed with the catalog.
+The Description is a short, optional paragraph that provides further details about the catalog.
+It appears in the Starburst Galaxy user interface and can help other users determine what data can be accessed with the catalog.

 Configure the connection #